benhar-dev/litegraph-port-property-duality/README.md

 npm run setup
 ```

-### Check it is working
+### Start the server

-Execute the following command to start the development tools.
+Execute the following command to start the development server.

 ```
 npm start